yashjain22/ChattingApp/README.md

 # ChattingApp
-for installing dependencies use pip install -r reuirements.txt
+for installing dependencies use pip install -r requirements.txt